annefou/DestinE_ESA_GFTS/README.md

 A Destination Earth Platform use case.

-## How to run the jupyter notebooks?

-Jupyter notebooks to showcase GFTS are in the `docs` folder and can be run after installing Python and the required packages listed in the [.binder/environment.yml](https://raw.githubusercontent.com/annefou/DestinE_ESA_GFTS/main/.binder/environment.yml) file.

-### Clone the github repository
+## Clone the github repository

 To get a local copy of the GFTS repository, you can clone it on your local computer and/or server:

 ```
 git clone https://github.com/destination-earth/DestinE_ESA_GFTS.git
 ```

+## How to run the jupyter notebooks locally?

+Jupyter notebooks to showcase GFTS are in the `docs` folder and can be run after installing Python and the required packages listed in the [.binder/environment.yml](https://raw.githubusercontent.com/annefou/DestinE_ESA_GFTS/main/.binder/environment.yml) file.

 ### Install Python